lukegerhart/busprediction/README.md

 This is the **first assignment** for the CS 1656 -- Introduction to Data Science (CS 2056) class, for the Fall 2017 semester.

 ### Goal
-The goal of this assignment is to familiarize you with the Python programming language and also to be exposed to real data and real APIs.
+The goal of this assignment is to familiarize you with the Python programming language and also expose you to real data and real APIs.

 ### What to do -- wheresmybus.py
 You are asked to write a Python program, called `wheresmybus.py` that will act as an interface to the TrueTime API v3 of the [Port Authority of Allegheny County](http://www.portauthority.org/paac/) that provides real-time information on bus arrivals.